machinetranslate/machinetranslate.org/languages/languages.md

     name: List of languages supported by machine translation APIs
 ---

+Hundreds of **languages** and [locales](/applications/advanced-concepts/locale.md) are supported by [machine translation APIs](/apis/apis.md).

-More than a hundred languages and [locales](/applications/advanced-concepts/locale.md) are supported by more than one [machine translation API](/apis/apis.md).
+The top one hundred languages are supported by more than one API.

-Most engines support translation between any two language that they support.
+Most APIs support translation between any two language that they support.
-Some engines only support translation to and from a major language, like English.
+Some APIs only support translation to and from a major language, like English.

 Here the languages are ordered by the number of APIs that support them.